-If you want to keep building muscle after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.
+If you want to know how to get back in shape after 40, but you’re not sure what (if anything) you should be doing differently, this page will show you how.

-Read a few “fit over 40” articles, and you’d be forgiven for thinking that hitting 40 means immediately trading in your barbells and dumbbells for a mobility scooter and walk-in bath.
+Read a few “get fit at 40” articles, and you’d be forgiven for thinking that hitting 40 means immediately trading in your barbells and dumbbells for a mobility scooter and walk-in bath.

 Does your training need to be radically differently once you turn 40?